 The Transfer Center, located in the Student Services Center (SSC), contains information, resources and staff to assist students with transfer planning.
 Representatives from four-year universities are also available, by appointments.

 The Palomar College Library houses over 100,000 volumes, videos, CD’s and audio cassettes, in addition to the library’s extensive magazine and journal holdings.
 The Computer Assisted Instruction (CAI) lab provides an area where students can use computer-formatted tutorials in over 250 class-related topics.
-Internet access is available and there are over 100 computers for student use.
+Internet access is available and there are 140 computers for student use.

 The Tutoring Center, located in the library on the first floor, provides free tutoring in many academic subjects.